AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-destinations.md

 ## Delete destinations {#delete-destinations}

-Deleting a destination removes it from your organization, removes any previously sent audiences from the desination, and prevents any future audiences from being sent to that destination.
+Deleting a destination removes it from your account, removes any previously sent audiences from the destination, and prevents any future audiences from being sent to that destination.

 To delete a destination, navigate to the **[!UICONTROL My destinations]** tab in the **[!UICONTROL Setup]** section.
 Select the **[!UICONTROL Delete]** option for the destination that you want to remove.